MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/tree-view.md

 **[TreeViewItemInvokedEventArgs](/uwp/api/windows.ui.xaml.controls.treeviewiteminvokedeventargs) class**

-The ItemInvoked event args give you acces to the invoked item.
+The ItemInvoked event args give you access to the invoked item.
 The [InvokedItem](/uwp/api/windows.ui.xaml.controls.treeviewiteminvokedeventargs.invokeditem) property has the node that was invoked.
 You can cast it to TreeViewNode and get the data item from the TreeViewNode.Content property.

 Here's an example of an ItemInvoked event handler.
 The data item is an [IStorageItem](/uwp/api/windows.storage.istorageitem), and this example just displays some info about the file and tree.
-Also, if the node is a folder node, it expands or collpases the node at the same time.
+Also, if the node is a folder node, it expands or collapses the node at the same time.
 Otherwise, the node expands or collapses only when the chevron is clicked.

 ```csharp
 private void SampleTreeView_ItemInvoked(TreeView sender, TreeViewItemInvokedEventArgs args)